What Does It Take To Dive Into Dangerous Waters?

 About Diana Nyad's TedTalk

-In pitch-black, stung by jellyfish, choking on salt water, hallucinating, Diana Nyad kept swimming.
-She describes the journey of her historic 110-mile swim from Cuba to Florida, at age 64.
+Stung by jellyfish, choking on salt water, hallucinating in the pitch black, 64-year-old Diana Nyad kept swimming.
+She describes the journey of her historic 110-mile swim from Cuba to Florida.

 About Diana Nyad